 The P290 conceals slightly, and I mean slightly better because of it’s size.
 Both can be tucked into the pants for deep concealment if needed.
 Both require training and familiarization to properly draw especially when introducing movement.
 Both are excellent concealed carry handguns.
 The Sig however, as noted above is abrasive on both clothing and skin.
 The Nano wins for snag free comfort hands down.

 Both the P290 and Nano are easy to disassemble and clean, and accurate.
 Both of these handguns have their pros and cons.
 Both are excellent for concealed carry.

 The P290 pros were it’s reliability, weight and recoil, lack of external safeties, the presence of a slide lock, accuracy, the way it fit in my hand, and ease of concealment.
-The only two cons I could find with it are the external hammer (just the fact that it could get blocked by something such as an attackers hand or clothing during operation), and the 8 round mag not dropping free all the time because the rough textured grip got caught up on my hand, the abrasiveness of the grips when carrying concealed, and most importantly the magazine issues.
+The cons I could find with it are the external hammer (just the fact that it could get blocked by something such as an attackers hand or clothing during operation), the 8 round mag not dropping free all the time because the rough textured grip got caught up on my hand, the abrasiveness of the grips when carrying concealed, and most importantly the magazine issues.
 The 6 round mag drop issue noted above and the 8 round mags spitting rounds out in my back pocket.
 Otherwise this is as fine of a handgun as I have owned.
 It shoots great and it conceals great.
 Too bad the customer service was lacking.
 My updates are below:

-For the Nano.
+As for the Nano.
 The pros are the weight and better recoil due to the higher bore axis, accuracy, the lack of external safeties, the snag free design, and the ease of concealment.
-The cons are the fact that it has no manual slide lock, the ridiculous safety warnings etched onto it, the low sights causing issues with one handed slide racking, and the fact that I have personally experienced FTE’s with 115gr ball ammo.
+The cons are the fact that it has no manual slide lock, the ridiculous safety warnings etched onto it, the low sights causing issues with one handed slide racking, and the fact that I have personally experienced FTE’s with 115gr low powered ball ammo.

-As always; remember; the perfect carry gun for you is the one you are comfortable with, can shoot accurately both one handed and on the move, and that instills confidence in you with it’s proven real life experience reliability.
+As always, please remember that the perfect carry gun for you is the one you are comfortable with, can shoot accurately both one handed and on the move, and that instills confidence in you with it’s proven real life experience reliability.
 Not what you read some guy on the internet telling you.
 If it works, run with it, if it doesn’t get another until you find one that does.